 Just click on your start date in the calendar below to first check prices and then book your holiday in minutes.
 If you prefer, we are pleased to accept telephone enquiries and bookings at any time on 01503 230 783 or 07776 261 192.

 Notes When Booking

-- Pets are welcome subject to our terms and conditions and payment of the appropiate fee of £20 per week per pet.
+- Pets are welcome (except in Mevy) subject to our Terms and Conditions and payment of the appropiate fee of £15 per pet.

 Mail by Rail - photos and history of the Mail by Rail story

 Mikes' Railway History - The Western Postal - details about the postal service in the 1930s

 Mikes' Railway History - Driverless Subway Trains carrying the mails under London's streets - about the Post Office Tube between Paddington and Whitechapel, which was built with the object of speeding up the distribution of letters and parcels between the railway termini and the principal district post offices